 “Bollocks,” he said, and came nearer.

-Her heart rate increased and she glanced down at herself in dismay.
+Her heart rate increased as she glanced down at herself.
 He’d stripped her of her weapons and outer garments while she was unconscious, leaving her only in her bra and knickers.
 Sadly, her clothing had revealed nothing except an extra silver weapon shaped like a cross, of all things, and her mobile only had texts and phone calls to and from her mother.

 But someone had taught her how to kill vampires.
 Someone had sent her after him and Devon.
-If it was who Bones thought it was, she was protecting the same mass murderer he’d chased across two different countries, and her silence would cost more innocent people their lives.
+If it was who Bones thought it was, she was protecting the same mass murderer he’d chased across two different countries.

 He couldn’t allow that, but he’d ask her nicely one more time.
 “Who do you work for?”